qgis/QGIS-Website/README.md

-text-color | Use a CSS colour e.g. white or #FFFFFF background-color | Use a CSS colour e.g. white or #FFFFFF image | Place your images into static/img and then references it like this "/img/some-image.png"
+text-color | Use a CSS colour e.g. white or #FFFFFF background-color | Use a CSS colour e.g. white or #FFFFFF image | Place your images into static/img and then references it like this "/img/some-image.png" link | A URL to more reading etc. Use relative links for pages on this site. link-text | Test to display for the hyperlink.

 ## Customising CSS